snowmanam2/SnowmanPolycubeGenerator/Readme.md

 - Cross-platform compatibility (maybe use CMake).
 - CLI is rather basic.
 - Increasing I/O depth and/or moving compression & packing methods to threads might help with cache file write speed.
+- The 6 expansion rotation sets might be faster to compute if calculated as offsets relative to the main set or each other.

 ## License